linode/docs/docs/development/go/using-cobra/index.md

 You can experiment on your own by trying to change the default implementation of the `insert` and `list` commands.

-## A utility with first and second level commands
+## A Utility With First and Second Level Commands

 In this section you will learn how to add subcommands to existing commands – subcommands are commands that are associated with specific commands only.
 In this case we are going